The Walking Dads: The Only 'TWD' Spinoff We Care to See, Essentially 'Three Men and a Little Zombie'

 8/13

-The dads will have to come together when mommy away.
+The dads will have to come together when mommy is away.

 Eventually, all three of the men will come together over their love for Coco; they’ll harmonize the lyrics to Eminem’s “Not Afraid” (because that’s their favorite song from 2010) as a bedtime song all while Carl's ghost hangs out in the background, wondering where it all went wrong.